 The Abdominal Transplant Center is a clinical partnership between Ascension Seton and UT Health Austin, the clinical practice of the Dell Medical School at The University of Texas at Austin.

 The Abdominal Transplant Center, housed at the Ascension Clinical Education Center (CEC), diagnoses, treats, and manages the care of adult patients (18 years and older) in need of a kidney, pancreas, or simultaneous kidney and pancreas transplant as well as those willing to be a living kidney donor.
 Our team is comprised of highly specialized transplant providers who work with patients to develop individualized treatment plans.
 We use the latest research-proven methodologies to successfully treat patients in need of an organ transplant.

 The Abdominal Transplant Center has received approval from the United Network for Organ Sharing (UNOS) to provide kidney transplant services.

-The Abdominal Transplant Center care team is capable of treating complex transplant cases and offers a range of transplant options to ensure the best possible health outcomes.
+The Abdominal Transplant Center care team treats complex transplant cases and offers a range of transplant options to ensure the best possible health outcomes.
 Patients are cared for by a dedicated multidisciplinary care team, meaning you will benefit from the expertise of multiple specialists across a variety of disciplines.
 Our board-certified and fellowship-trained transplant surgeons have extensive experience in organ transplantation as well as the ongoing care for transplant patients and work alongside a team of transplant experts, including transplant nephrologists, transplant coordinators, physician assistants, nurses, advanced practice providers, social workers, dietitians, pharmacists, and more, providing unparalleled care for patients every step of the way.

 We collaborate with our colleagues at the Dell Medical School and The University of Texas at Austin to utilize the latest research, diagnostic, and treatment techniques, allowing us to identify new surgical techniques and therapies to improve transplant care.